How it is different across the nations

 What is not covered

-If any private work outside of training such as sports medicine or aesthetic or cosmetic work, you should explore the need to arrange your own indemnity.
+It does not include any private work done outside of training such as sports medicine or aesthetic or cosmetic work.
+For this type of work, you should explore the need to arrange your own indemnity.

 You may be covered up to a certain value of work depending on the indemnifier providing the HEE cover in your area.